 Responsibilities associated with F&A revenue and F&A costs are as follows:

-Developing proposals which include budgets for the recovery of F&A costs at the rate approved by the university’s cognizant federal agency.
+developing proposals that include budgets for the recovery of F&A costs at the rate approved by the university’s cognizant federal agency;

-Obtaining prior written approval from the associate vice president for Research and Federal Relations for F&A rates that are lower than the federally-approved rate.
-Refer to UPPS No. 02.02.01, Applying for Sponsored Programs, Section 03.05 d.
-1).
+obtaining prior written approval from the associate vice president for Research and Federal Relations for F&A rates that are lower than the maximum allowed by the sponsor;

-Deans, department chairs or school directors, and other administrators:
+Deans, department chairs, school directors, and other administrators:

-Assuring that F&A revenue allocated to them under this policy are expended in accordance with state, TSUS, and university requirements.
+assuring that F&A revenue allocated to them under this policy is expended in accordance with state, TSUS, and university requirements;

-Assuring that F&A costs are billed accurately to the funding source and are collected, deposited, and recorded on a timely basis.
+accurately billing F&A costs to the funding source and ensuring they are collected, deposited, and recorded on a timely basis;

-Coordinating with the Office of Budgeting, Financial Planning & Analysis to prepare budgeted F&A cost revenues for the annual university budget.
+coordinating with the Office of Budgeting, Financial Planning & Analysis to prepare budgeted F&A cost revenues for the annual university budget; and

-Preparing (with input from appropriate offices) the F&A rate proposal for submission to cognizant agency.
+preparing (with input from appropriate offices) the F&A rate proposal for submission to the cognizant agency.